kyletolle/the-mechanism-collection/index.md

 Unlike those before me, I describe Her outrage.

-We do all know of the Song, the Inanimate, and, at last, the Animate.
+We have always taken the story of our origins to be truth.
+Hitherto, there has been no reason to question them.
 But our current understanding is flawed.
-We know little of what happens now, and nothing of what will soon come to be.
+It tells us little about what happens now, and nothing of what will soon come to be.

+Events transpiring are warnings and alerts and we must take notice.
+She's giving us a chance to change our ways.

 Her point of view is one we ignore, however crucial it is to our now-fevered plight.
+We must shed the fanciful and the arrogant blindness we have always worn, and lay a hand to the earth to feel how we've harmed Her.

+I must cast a light on the un-truths and illuminate the way forward.

 ### THE GIST OF THINGS!
 She's asleep but she tosses and turns.